 Rehabilitation aims to facilitate recovery from loss of function.
 Loss may be due to fracture, amputation, stroke or another neurologic disorder, arthritis, cardiac impairment, or prolonged deconditioning (eg, after some disorders and surgical procedures).
 Rehabilitation may involve

 For some patients, the goal is complete recovery with full, unrestricted function; for others, it is recovery of the ability to do as many activities of daily living (ADLs) as possible.
 Results of rehabilitation depend on the nature of the loss and the patient’s motivation.
-Progress may be slow for elderly patients and for patients who lack muscle strength or motivation.
+Progress may be slow for older patients and for patients who lack muscle strength or motivation.

 Initial evaluation sets goals for restoring mobility and functions needed to do ADLs, which include caring for self (eg, grooming, bathing, dressing, feeding, toileting), cooking, cleaning, shopping, managing drugs, managing finances, using the telephone, and traveling.
 The referring physician and rehabilitation team determine which activities are achievable and which are essential for the patient’s independence.
 Once ADL function is maximized, goals that can help improve quality of life are added.